WeiXinFam/CreativeCoding/p5/README.md

 1. The p5.js library is started, and all built-in p5.js functions can be used in your sketch file.
 1. The p5.js library will automatically call the setup() function and create an HTML <canvas> element.

+## Animation

+### Basic Info

+- Frame
+  - An animation is really just an illusion.
+Any time we see an animation, we are actually seeing a sequence of frames that give us the illusion of movement.
+Frames are individual pictures in a sequence of images.
+When multiple frames are shown at a fast enough rate, our eyes translate and blend them into a single moving image.
+  - one frame is the equivalent to one loop through the draw() function.
+  - Commands:
+    - frameCount to count the number of frames that have been displayed since the program started.
+- Frames Per Second (FPS)
+  - specifies the number of frames displayed every second.
+When the FPS of animation is lower, it looks like it is in slow motion.
+When the frame rate is higher, the animation looks like it is being fast-forwarded.
+  - p5.js will automatically run your code at 60 frames per second.
+A typical animation is between 24 to 30 frames per second.
+  - Commands:
+    - However, you can manipulate the FPS by using the frameRate() function, which will change the number of frames shown per second to the number specified as the function’s argument.

 Learnings: codeacademy

 Wall Drawing Projects: